riteshb040/Rainfall-Prediction-Using-Randomforestclassifier/README.md

-# this is college project
+# this is completed college project